tranhungt/okcupidjs/README.md

 Returns a json of user question/answer data.

 The results come back with a page hash.
 To get the next page results, this method can be called again with an additional `after` field set in the options object.
 The value should be set to the value stored in `body.paging.after`.
-This process can iterated to produce all search results.
+This process can be iterated to produce all search results.

 The same process can also be applied in reverse with `before`.